charleskimbac/roblox-vscode-icons/README.md

 # Roblox VSCode Icons

-Going from scripting in Roblox Studio into scripting in VS Code will feel strange at first.
+Going from scripting in Roblox Studio into scripting in VS Code may feel strange.
 Using [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons), the transition can be a bit smoother and things will feel much more familiar.
+Using `client`, `server`, and `shared` as folder names or `*.ts` file extensions (for roblox-ts) are supported.

-Change your file and folder icons to match the ones on Roblox Studio!
+Change your file and folder icons in VS Code to match the ones on Roblox Studio!

 <img src=example.png style="max-height: 400px"/>